A Brief History of How Indian Judges Get Transferred in Crucial Cases

 In 2015, for instance, Delhi High Court judge Justice Rajiv Shakdher received transfer orders after ruling to defend a Greenpeace activist’s right to travel and express dissent.
 The ruling government had issued an Intelligence Bureau notice that prevented her from traveling abroad.

-In 2017, Karnataka High Court judge Justice Jayant Patel also received a transfer order to the Allahabad High Court, speculating that he was paying the price for his judgment in a CBI case on journalist Irshat Jahan’s murder.
+In 2017, Karnataka High Court judge Justice Jayant Patel also received a transfer order to the Allahabad High Court, with many speculating that he was paying the price for his judgment in a CBI case on journalist Ishrat Jahan’s death.

 In 2019, Justice Akil Abdulhamid Kureshi from the Madhya Pradesh High Court received a transfer order after an unfavorable ruling against the ruling party leaders, allegedly at the request of the Prime Minister.